top of page

 exploring the temples of Myanmar

-This is a trip I have long put off due to my aversion to crowds, but here we are, ready to immerse ourselves in the rich tapestry of warmth that Myanmar so graciously offers.
+This is a trip I had long postponed due to my aversion to crowds, but here we are, ready to immerse ourselves in the rich cultural tapestry that Myanmar so graciously offers.

-I got so many questions asking me about safety - like I always say, do your own research and assess the situation after speaking to locals.
-I went with my parents & we never felt unsafe at any point of time.
-So without further ado let us jump into the Myanmar travel guide.
+I received many questions about safety — as I always say, do your own research, check local advisories, and speak to locals.
+I traveled with my parents and we felt safe at every step.
+So let’s dive into this detailed Myanmar travel guide, perfect for first-time travelers.

 TABLE OF CONTENTS

-Dry season is from October to May, we went in March, it was really hot, but all places were accessible.
+The dry season (October–May) is ideal.
+We visited in March, and although it was hot, all key regions were accessible.

 WHERE WE STAYED